The Green Loop

 When will it all be completed?

-The Green Loop should be finished by the end of 2022, COVID-19 dependent.
+The Green Loop should be finished by the end of 2023.
 For further updates please visit Hampshire County Council here.

 As part of the Green Loop project, the Wayfinding Project has helped make it easier for pedestrians and cyclists to navigate and move around the town.
 The Wayfinding Project has installed signage, landmarks and public realm enhancements to help navigate your way around the loop.

-East Hampshire District Council is working with Urban Place Lab and Hampshire County Council with the support of Whitehill Town Council to develop the Green Loop project through the Wayfinding Project.
+East Hampshire District Council is worked with Urban Place Lab and Hampshire County Council with the support of Whitehill Town Council to develop the Green Loop project through the Wayfinding Project.
 Making is easier for everyone to navigate and move around the town.

 What has happened so far?